Documentation & Tutorials

 Select the snapshot to use to create an Image and click “Image from snapshot” button.

-You are now asked to give a name to your Image.
+You are now asked to give a name to your Image and to specify the architecture of the image.

-Click the “Create Image” buttons, your Image is now ready to use.
+Click the “Create Image” button, your Image is now ready to use.

 In the Compute section of the console click “Images”.
 Your new Image should be present in the Images list.